raspberrypilearning/naughty-and-nice/en/step_7.md

 --- /hint --- --- /hints ---

-To finish off this function, you're also going to want to remove any emoji that are in the positive and negatrive tweets.
+To finish off this function, you're also going to want to remove any emoji that are in the positive and negative tweets.
 You want the sentiment analysis to be conducted on words alone, and not influenced by any emoji in the text.

-- You can use regex to remove any character that is not an ascii character (the normal set that you see on a standard keyboard), from the positive and negative tweets.
+- You can use regex to remove any character that is not an ASCII character (the normal set that you see on a standard keyboard), from the positive and negative tweets.

 ```python
 positive_tweets = [re.sub(r'[^\x00-\x7F]+','', tweet) for tweet in positive_tweets]